Fare: Steak house

 If you venture to Atlantic City and are looking for a good steak house with a Southwestern flair, and are prepared to pay high prices, try this exceptional fine dining restaurant.

-Here you will find a good grade of meats creatively prepared with a special mix of seasoning and rubs.
+Here you will find the best grade of meats creatively prepared with a special mix of seasoning and rubs.

 This 11,000 square foot restaurant has a sleek, contemporary decor with leather, cast glass, parquet flooring, polished wood panels, and recessed lighting creating a soothing ambiance.